 Skip to content

-CPU-Intensive Workers over TCP
+CPU-Intensive Workers over TCP in Bunqueue

 The TCP client sends periodic ping health checks (default: every 30s).
 Under heavy CPU load, the event loop can’t process these pings in time.
 After 3 consecutive failures (~90s), the client triggers a forced reconnect, which closes the socket.
 When the server detects the socket close, it calls releaseClientJobs() and requeues all processing jobs.
 The worker then fails to ACK completed jobs with: